 All transactions with related parties are placed before the Audit Committee as well as the Board for approval.
 Prior omnibus approval of the Audit Committee and the Board is obtained for the RPTs, which are foreseeable and repetitive.
 The RPTs are entered with prior approvals of the Audit Committee and the same are subject to audit.
 A statement giving details of all RPTs is placed before the Audit Committee and the Board of Directors on a quarterly basis.
-The statement is supported by a certificate from the MD & CEO and the CFO.
+The statement is supported by a certificate from the MD & CEO and the Chief Financial Officer ('CFO').

-The policy on RPTs as approved by the Board of Directors has been uploaded on the Company's website and can be accessed at www.acclimited. com/assets/new/pdf/CG/Related-party-transactionspolicy.pdf
+The policy on RPTs as approved by the Board of Directors has been uploaded on the Company's website and can be accessed at https://acclimited.com/assets/new/pdf/CG/ Related-Party-Transactions-Policy-20210824.pdf

 All transactions with related parties during the year were on arm's length basis and were in the ordinary course of business.
-The details of the material RPTs entered into during the year as per the policy on RPTs approved by the Board have been reported in Form AOC-2, which is given in Annexure D to this Report.
+The details of the material related-party transactions entered into during the year as per the policy on RPTs approved by the Board have been reported in Form AOC 2, which is given in Annexure D to this Report.

-None of the Directors and the Key Managerial Personnel has any pecuniary relationships or transactions vis-à-vis the Company.
+None of the Directors and the KMP has any pecuniary relationships or transactions vis-à-vis the Company.

-22. TRANSFER OF EOUITY SHARES, UNPAID/ UNCLAIMED DIVIDEND TO THE IEPF
+22. TRANSFER OF EQUITY SHARES UNPAID/ UNCLAIMED DIVIDEND TO THE IEPF

-In line with the statutory requirements, the Company has transferred to the credit of IEPF set up by the Government of India, equity shares in respect of which dividend had remained unpaid/unclaimed for a period of seven (7) consecutive years within the timelines laid down by the Ministry of Corporate Affairs.
+In line with the statutory requirements, the Company has transferred to the credit of IEPF set up by the Government of India, equity shares in respect of which dividend had remained unpaid/ unclaimed for a period of seven (7) consecutive years within the timelines laid down by the Ministry of Corporate Affairs.
 Unpaid/ unclaimed dividend for seven (7) years or more has also been transferred to the IEPF pursuant to the requirements under the Act.

-The detailed section on business risks and 23.
-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS
+23. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-Complaint filed under the Competition Act, 2002 by the Builders Association of India against cement manufacturers - Appeal before the Supreme Court of India
+Builders Association of India complaint under the provisions of the Competition Act, 2002 against the cement manufacturers - Order of the Supreme Court of India in Appeal

-As reported in detail in reports of earlier years, a penalty of ₹1,147.59 Crore was levied on the Company by the Competition Commission of India ('CCI') based on a complaint filed by the Builders' Association of India for alleged violation of the provisions of the Competition Act, 2002.
+It was reported in detail in reports of earlier years, that a penalty of ₹1,147.59 Crore was levied on the Company by the Competition Commission of India ('CCI') based on a complaint filed by the Builders' Association of India for alleged violation of the provisions of the Competition Act, 2002.

 The National Company Law Appellate Tribunal ('NCLAT') dismissed the appeal of the Company dated July 25, 2018 upholding the levy of penalty of ₹1,147.59 Crore as imposed by the CCI vide its order dated August 31, 2016.
-The NCLAT on November 7, 2016 initially stayed the operation of the CCI's order subject to deposit of 10% of the penalty amount.

 The Company preferred an appeal before the Hon'ble Supreme Court against the above order of NCLAT.
 The Hon'ble Supreme Court vide its order dated October 5, 2018 has admitted the Company's Civil Appeal and ordered for continuance of the interim orders passed by NCLAT towards stay of the demand subject to deposit of 10% of the penalty amount.
-The matter is currently subjudice and as on December 31, 2020, the penalty amount of ₹1.147.59 Crore and interest thereon has been disclosed as a contingent liability in the Notes to Financial Statements [Refer Note -40(A)(a)].
+The matter is currently subjudice and as on December 31, 2021, the penalty amount of ₹1,147.59 Crore and interest thereon has been disclosed as a contingent liability in the Notes to Financial Statements [Refer Note 40(A)(a)].